OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Personally Identifiable Information**
        Personally identifiable information (PII), or Sensitive Personal Information as used in privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 The abbreviation PII is widely accepted in OECD base FIPPs jurisdiction, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
 Not all are equivalent, and for legal purposes the effective definitions can vary depending on the specific purposes for which the term is being used.
 (In other countries with privacy protection laws derived from the OECD privacy principles, the term used is more often "personal information", which may be somewhat broader:

+"4.4 : To determine whether or not an individual should be considered identifiable, several factors need to be taken into account.
+In particular, account should be taken of all the means which can reasonably be used by the entity holding the data, or by any other party to identify that individual on the basis of the given information."
+From ISO:29100, additional clarification available ...

+" Treatment of PII is distinct from other types of data because it needs to be not only protected, but also collected, maintained, and disseminated in accordance with Federal law."
+NIST 800-222

+* **PI Principal**  natural person to whom the PI relates, is used for explicit consent in which the person is identified, Pricipal ID,  is the primary principal chosed identifier for linking automatic processing, and/or collection of attribtues provided at point of consent, which are used to identify the PI Subject are shared.

+* **PI PRINCIPAL **
+	refers to the personal data shared by a person to a company for  which the individual provides consent for its use.
+See PII Principal in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII PRINCIPLE in NIST 800, this refers to person providing their own personal information.

 * ** PII Confidentiality Impact Levels*
     These refer to low, medium, high confidentiality, or Not Applicable; which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security.